thatvirdiguy/thatvirdiguy.github.io/_posts/2026-07-06-threat-modeling-101.md

 We've now covered several threat modeling methodologies and approaches.
 The obvious question is: How do we actually do threat modeling at our organization?

 In my experience, there is no one method that works for all, because every organization is a little different.
 Threat modeling should fit your engineering process, not the other way around.
 I tend to tweak the process depending on the engineering team I'm collaborating with and how they work.
 The process described below is my recommended workflow.
-If, over time, you discover that a particular step doesn't work well for your team, adapt it.
-Skip it.
-Replace it with something that achieves the same objective more effectively.
+If, over time, you discover that a particular step doesn't work well for your team, replace it with something that achieves the same objective more effectively, or skip it altogether.

 **Step 1: The Scoping Call**